-"Because of hard economic times or other factors, many pilots like myself have not been flying in over a year.
-Any advice on getting back into the pilot seat?" - Bob B.
+"Many pilots like myself have not been flying in over a year.
+Any advice on getting back into the cockpit?" — Bob B.